The Latrobe ELF Study

 A young Hazelwood Health Study participant undergoing Ultrasound testing

-Families enrolled in the ELF study have now had the opportunity to attend three annual “Thank You” events at Tribes Playcentre in Morwell, where they were treated to a free afternoon of fun, refreshments and entertainment!
+Families enrolled in the ELF study had the opportunity to attend three annual “Thank You” events at Tribes Playcentre in Morwell, where they were treated to a free afternoon of fun, refreshments and entertainment!

 Study Findings